electricjones/electricjones.github.io/_posts/2023-06-09-games-do-good.md

 The list is in two categories.
 {: .article_paragraph }

 **Peer Reviewed Research**: These are scientific papers and can be fairly technical.
-They run the gammit of scientific disciplines.
+They run the gamut of scientific disciplines.
 {: .article_paragraph }

 **Non Academic**: These are more accessible resource from newspapers and other well-respected individuals and organizations.